CatChen/eslint-suggestion-action/README.md

 ### `request-changes`

 This option determines whether this GitHub Action should request change if there's any ESLint issue.
+This option has no effect when the Workflow isn't triggered by a `pull_request` event.
 The default value is `true`.

 ### `fail-check`